 External insulation will generally require planning permission and, if you live in a conservation area or other designated area, this will be the case.
 It’s unlikely to be acceptable on a listed building.
 Get in touch with your local planners for advice.

 Solid wall insulation can reduce energy bills by between £130 for a mid terrace to £350 for a detached per year.

 The EST advises that insulating the floors of upstairs rooms may be unnecessary if they are above heated spaces.
 Do consider insulating any floors over unheated spaces such as garages, though, as a lot of heat is probably being lost.
 Older houses are more likely to have cold and draughty suspended timber ground floors, so floor insulation could save you money.

-For insulating and draught proofing a floor, the EST estimates savings of between £25 and £65 a year, depending on the type of house.
+Floor insulation could cost between £520 and £1,300, says the EST, and the body estimates savings of between £30 and £70 a year, depending on the type of house.

 Suspended timber floors can be insulated by placing rigid insulation board between the joists, supported by nails or timber battens, or by placing mineral wool bats supported by plastic meshing, to ensure the joists are still ventilated.

 A breathable membrane over the top of the joists can prevent draughts while ensuring the space is ventilated.
 If there is a cellar or void beneath the property, it may be possible to insulate a timber floor from underneath, but in most cases it will be necessary to lift the floorboards and to fit insulation from above.